DataDog/documentation/content/en/profiler/enabling/go.md

     import _ "github.com/ianlancetaylor/cgosymbolizer"
     ```

 **Note**: This library is considered experimental.
-At Datadog, it has been used in production with few issues.
-However, the library can cause (infrequent) deadlocks in programs which use C++ exceptions, or which use libraries such as `tcmalloc` that also collect call stacks.
+It can cause (infrequent) deadlocks in programs that use C++ exceptions, or that use libraries such as `tcmalloc`, which also collect call stacks.

 ## Not sure what to do next?